-All libraries that submit the checklist and receive one-four stars will be emailed a certificate and letter of recognition which affirms a library’s commitment to rethinking resource sharing.
+All libraries that submit the checklist and receive one to four stars will be emailed a certificate and letter of recognition which affirms a library’s commitment to rethinking resource sharing.
 These can be shared with your library administration to help demonstrate that you are keeping up with best practices in resource sharing.

-The value of going through the checklist is to start conversations about what we can do and what we should consider as we set policies.
+The value of going through the checklist is to start conversations about what we can do, and what we should consider, as we set library information sharing policies.
 It is not expected that all items will be appropriate for all libraries.
-And, however many stars your library receives, we should all keep rethinking library resource sharing as libraries, use needs and the information world evolve.
+And, however many stars your library receives, we should all keep rethinking library resource sharing as libraries, user needs and the information world evolve.

 1 STAR: Participating libraries that are score between 120 and 139 points are engaged in 60%+ of activities/initiatives/services/policies represented in the Checklist and qualify for one STAR.